ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 while to finish.
 Mercurial is telling us a lot of information here in its debug output that might be helpful for understanding Mercurial's internals.
 First, it tries to figure out if we've given it a URL or some other URI it can resolve.
-We gave it an HTTPS URL so it just uses that to communicate with the mercurial instance running on mercurial-scm.org.
+We gave it an HTTPS URL so it just uses that to communicate with the Mercurial instance running on Mercurial-scm.org.
 Second, it prints "Requesting all changes" when it begins to pull the changes from the remote repository.
 This happens in three steps, first obtaining the *changesets*, then the *manifests*, and finally the *file changes*.
 Each of these correspond to different kinds of *revlog* files on-disk that we will be looking at shortly.
-Briefly, the *revlog* is the file format that mercurial uses to store versioned data, let it be metadata, the manifest of files in a repository at any given time, and the contents of each file at each revision in history.
+Briefly, the *revlog* is the file format that Mercurial uses to store versioned data, let it be metadata, the manifest of files in a repository at any given time, and the contents of each file at each revision in history.